BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 | `NRV_IO_MAX7219`       | led matrix (10x10)             | comment-out if you do not have it |
 | `NRV_MAPPED_SPI_FLASH` | flash mapped in memory space   | keep it                           |

-For now we activate the LEDs (for visual debugging) and the UART (to talk with the system through a terminal-over-USB connection).
+We activate the LEDs (for visual debugging) and the UART (to talk with the system through a terminal-over-USB connection).
 We use 6144 bytes of RAM.
 It is not very much, but we cannot do more on the IceStick.
 You will see that